 STATEMENT OF THE ISSUE:

-In IBIS Version 6.0, it was implied, but never explicitly stated that a empty root name is illegal for AMI files.
+In IBIS Version 6.0, it was implied but never explicitly stated that an empty root name is illegal for AMI files.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 This issue came up during ibischk6 parser development where a number of test cases had empty root names.
 BUG152 was issued to test for empty root names and generate Errors if the root names were empty.
 The parameter definition file organization on page 184 shows my_AMIname as the root name with an implication that it cannot be empty.
 This proposal adds the explicit constraint into the specification.